Questions? Call NCOAE Support (910) 399-8090

 Your work during our 25-day Alaska – Adult Leadership Expedition is eligible for up to six college-level credits through The University of North Carolina – Wilmington including:

 - EVS 485 — Issues in Sustainability: 6 credits

 - EVS 592 — Issues in Sustainability: 6 credits

 This 25-day training is strenuous and will test your route-finding skills, stamina, and ability to excel in the outdoors.
 You will bushwhack, travel steep side-hills, navigate challenging terrain, cross multiple ice-cold streams and rivers, and encounter untouched flora, fauna, and landscapes.

 Where do you want to go (physically, mentally, socially, academic, etc.)?

 Traveling through Wrangell—St. Elias National Park for a month will allow you to rely solely on yourself and your fellow group members – for everything.
 Additionally, you’ll learn environmental and civic responsibility, backcountry navigation, wilderness risk management, outdoor ethics, leadership and communication styles, as well as decision-making and teamwork.
 You will return home confident in your ability to lead others and guide, and instruct groups in the backcountry using your newfound skills.

 How will NCOAE help you get there?

-Alumni of The National Center for Outdoor & Adventure Education (NCOAE) have a distinct advantage when applying to enter the fields of outdoor education, adventure-based education, backcountry guiding, as well as city, college, or university outdoor recreation programs.
+Alumni of The National Center for Outdoor & Adventure Education (NCOAE) have a distinct advantage when applying to enter the fields of outdoor education, adventure-based education, environmental sciences, backcountry guiding, as well as city, college, or university outdoor recreation programs.